lustre-labs/lustre/examples/02-interactivity/README.md

 returns a `Result`.
 The `Ok` value is a function you can use to send messages to your running application from the outside world: we'll see more of that in later examples!

+## Getting help

+If you're having trouble with Lustre or not sure what the right way to do something is, the best place to get help is the [Gleam Discord server](https://discord.gg/Fm8Pwmy).
+You could also open an issue on the [Lustre GitHub repository](https://github.com/lustre-labs/lustre/issues).

+While our docs are still a work in progress, the official [Elm guide](https://guide.elm-lang.org) is also a great resource for learning about the Model-View-Update architecture and the kinds of patterns that Lustre is built around.